ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 Uno fully embraces HTML5 as its display backend on its WASM target.
 As a result, it's possible to integrate with almost any existing JavaScript library to extend the behavior of an app.

-This article will first review how Uno interoperates with HTML5, following by an integration of a simple JavaScript-based syntax highlighter in a Uno project.
-Another article will go further and deeper in the dotnet/JavaScript interop.
+This article will first review how Uno interoperates with HTML5, followed by a fully-worked example integration of a simple JavaScript-based syntax highlighter in an Uno project.
+In a future article we will go further and deeper into the .NET/JavaScript interop.

 # Uno Wasm Bootstrap - where it starts